Your cart is currently empty!

 Description

-The tree typically grows 10–15 metres tall, with a rounded, spreading crown and no thorns.
+The tree typically grows 10–15 metres tall, with a rounded, spreading crown.
 It prefers full sun and fertile, moist but well-drained soil.
-Reasonably drought-tolerant once established.
-It is hardy to around –20°C and requires some winter chill for consistent flowering and fruiting — generally satisfied in most temperate New Zealand regions.
+In ideal conditions, it can grow up to 2m/year.
+Reasonably drought-tolerant once established, it’is hardy to around -20°C and requires some winter chill for consistent flowering and fruiting – generally satisfied in most temperate New Zealand regions.

-Hovenia dulcis is self-fertile but may fruit more heavily when multiple individuals are planted.
-For seed-grown stock, plant at least 3–5 seedlings to allow for natural variation and increased productivity.
+While Japanese Raisin Tree is self-fertile, it may fruit more heavily when multiple individuals are planted.
+For seed-grown stock, plant at least 3 – 5 seedlings to allow for natural variation and increased productivity.

 Germination and Cold Stratification:

-Seed requires 2–3 months of cold, moist stratification at 1–5°C. After this period, sow in warm conditions (20–25°C).
-Germination can be slow and irregular — allow up to 8 weeks.
+Scarify seeds.
+After that, seed requires 2–3 months of cold, moist stratification at 1 – 5°C. Then, sow in warm conditions (20 – 25°C).
+Germination can be slow and irregular – allow up to 8 weeks.

 Outdoor Stratification Tip: